 - Mercy Alumnae Office Aide

 - Volunteering at a country club, any private “For-Profit” club or dance studio

 - Volunteering for any “for-profit” company, or institution

-- Coaches assistant at an all-boys high school – in ANY sport
+- Coaches assistant or sporting event worker at an all-boys high school – in ANY sport

 - Political Campaigns

 - Special Events at Mercy - Auction; Open House; Mercy Link Crew; Campus Ministry Donation Drives; Special Events

 Mercy Community Service Program (MCAP)* Community Volunteering

 - Health Care

 - Hospitals or Doctor’s Office (patient care not office help)

 - Nursing Care (patient care not office help)

 - Patient Services